THE BEST CYCLING SUNGLASSES

 Nate and I also gave these Speedcraft SLs a go.
 Nate liked the lens coverage but thought the glasses were a bit too big for his face.
 He also felt the top frame bar interfered slightly with the front of his Specialized Evade aero helmet.
 (You can see front and side profile photos of the Evade and ten of the better aero helmets I reviewed here.)

 We both noticed a slight pink-orange glare from headlights and other bright reflections.
-Among the cycling sunglasses we tested, only the Oakley and POC were totally glare-free.
+Among the best cycling sunglasses we tested, only the Oakley and POC were totally glare-free.
 The HiPER Red lenses in these Speedcraft SLs were among the best of the rest.

 The placement of this 100% model on my nose was key to my experience.
 If I brought them up as high as possible, the top bar would rest up against my forehead and transmit sweat onto the lens.